-Majority of TV viewer find those frequent TV commercials very annoying.
+The majority of TV viewers find those frequent TV commercials very annoying.
 Commercials on TV also irritate us while watching movies and other shows.
-Most TV channels, including premium ones have countless commercials.
+Most TV channels, including premium ones, have countless commercials.

 While we find TV commercials undesirable, they hold a lot of pros and cons for both, the audience and the advertiser.
 And they also benefit TV channels in several ways.